MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 # Health modeling and observability

-Health modeling and observability are essential concepts to maximize reliability, which focus on robust and contextualized instrumentation and monitoring.
+Health modeling and observability are essential concepts to maximize reliability, which focuses on robust and contextualized instrumentation and monitoring.
 These concepts provide critical insight into application health, promoting the swift identification and resolution of issues.

 Most mission-critical applications are significant in terms of both scale and complexity and therefore generate high volumes of operational data which makes it challenging to evaluate and determine optimal operational action.
 Health modeling ultimately strives to maximize observability by augmenting raw monitoring logs and metrics with key business requirements to quantify application health, driving automated evaluation of health states to achieve consistent and expedited operations.